denysvitali/denvit-blog/content/posts/pmos-k3s-cluster.md

 Despite this, you can still play it safe and buy an used device that is already (partially) [supported by the community](https://wiki.postmarketos.org/wiki/Devices).

 Before you complain about the lack of support for your device: make sure to also check the "Testing" section of the [postmarketOS Devices](https://wiki.postmarketos.org/wiki/Devices) page: it's easy to miss that part and might sound scary, but a "testing" device is generally just a device that doesn't have full support for all the features and that doesn't have a ready to use firmware image.
-With [`pmbootstrap`](https://docs.postmarketos.org/pmbootstrap/usage.html) setting up an already upstremed testing device is really a breeze!
+With [`pmbootstrap`](https://docs.postmarketos.org/pmbootstrap/usage.html) setting up an already upstreamed testing device is really a breeze!

 ## What is postmarketOS?